chikara9099/dheu-ocean-watch/README.md

 ### Mission Statement

-We are not just monitoring the ocean, we are giving it a voice.
+We are not just monitoring the ocean; we are giving it a voice.
 DHEU Ocean Watch serves as the bridge between the silent suffering of marine ecosystems and the urgent need for global awareness and action.
+We meticulously gather crucial data and insights from the ocean's depths, transforming complex information into understandable narratives.
+But our mission doesn't stop there.
+We empower this voice through active dissemination.
+A dedicated agent ensures that vital information and urgent updates regarding ocean health are consistently pushed to social media platforms.
+This proactive approach guarantees that a mass audience is informed about the true state of our oceans, fostering a global community committed to understanding and protecting marine life.

 ## Problem Statement